-Our trail through the sun-baked lanes of Olhão in the Eastern Algarve is coloured by the azulejos which cover many a wall.
-No two designs are the same, some are crumbling but all are still beautiful.
+Our trail through the sun-baked lanes of Olhão in the Eastern Algarve is coloured by azulejos.
+No two designs are the same; some are crumbling but all are still beautiful.
 They decorate houses, shops, corners, churches, and surround windows and grates.

 In the market, they tell the story of how fishing sustains this town.